Exclusive | Samyuktha on LCU Film 'Benz': 'Will Feature Other Lokesh Kanagaraj Characters; Both Voice Cameos and In-Person'

 On doing scene-work with Naseeruddin Shah, she was impressed by the veteran's otherworldly 'timing'.
 "The veterans, the way they inhabit their characters, they make it look very easy.
 It is a treat to watch.”

-For Menon, the compass of navigating multiple languages and industries is simple.
+For Samyuktha, the compass of navigating multiple languages and industries is simple.
 She’s had top billing in Tamil, Telugu, Malayalam and Kannada films, and has worked with leading male stars like Dhanush, Rana Daggubati, Prithviraj Sukumaran and Pawan Kalyan.

 Her upcoming slate includes Swayambhu, a large-scale period action drama where she plays a warrior, undergoing training in horse-riding and archery.
 In the female-centric Telugu action film Black Gold, she plays a powerful police officer.
 And in Slum Dog, another Teluhu project, she collaborates with Vijay Sethupathi and Tabu with director Puri Jagannadh.

 “What attracts me is good cinema, good content, and good characters.
-The hunger to do something better has always been there," says Menon, who last featured in the Telugu comedy Nari Nari Naduma Murari and the action-fantasy Akhanda 2: Thaandavam.
+The hunger to do something better has always been there," says Samyuktha, who last featured in the Telugu comedy Nari Nari Naduma Murari and the action-fantasy Akhanda 2: Thaandavam.

-Menon is also thrilled about Benz, her next Tamil film and the fourth chapter in the Lokesh Cinematic Universe (LCU).
+Samyuktha is also thrilled about Benz, her next Tamil film and the fourth chapter in the Lokesh Cinematic Universe (LCU).
 The film will feature cameos by characters from past LCU films (which include Kaithi (2019), Vikram (2022) and Leo (2023)), resolving mysteries and tying up loose ends.

 “There are characters from the other movies coming and going throughout Benz, it’s a world that’s being built.
 Some have voice cameos while others will show up in person.
 They have built that world beautifully.
 Whatever was left out in the previous movies, you will find connections in Benz.”